 A: The introduction of social distancing requirements means that each classroom contains fewer desks than before, spaced at least 6 feet apart.
 Desks all face in one direction, toward the teacher and the whiteboard, and they may not be rotated or otherwise moved.

 Q: I understand that hallways and classrooms have been reconfigured.
 How about restrooms and locker rooms?

-A: We are closing off stalls and turning off sinks in restrooms so that only one may be in use at a time.
-There will be limited access to locker rooms for clothes changes only.
+A: We have closed off stalls and turned off sinks in restrooms so that only one may be in use at a time.
+There is limited access to locker rooms for clothes changes only.

 Q: How would cleaning protocols change after a positive COVID-19 test result by a school member?